General Sonography

 Overview

-Students receive training in abdominal, OBGYN, high-risk OB, and vascular ultrasound.
-Students will learn to perform a variety of exams which include abdominal, pelvic, neurology, gynecological and obstetrical ultrasounds, and venous and arterial ultrasounds.
-Students attend didactic lecture courses and scan lab courses for the full 15 months of the program; they attend classes and clinical rotations together for 12 months of the program.
-Students attend clinical rotations across S.C. and train in facilities including inpatient and outpatient facilities, Trauma I hospital systems, outreach hospitals and offices, high-risk OB offices, maternal fetal medicine offices, and vascular offices.
+Students receive training in abdominal, OB/GYN, high-risk maternal fetal medicine, and vascular ultrasound.
+Students will learn to perform a variety of exams which include abdominal, pelvic, neurology, gynecological/obstetrical ultrasounds, and venous and arterial ultrasounds.
+Students attend didactic lecture courses, scan lab courses and clinical rotations throughout the 15-month program.
+Students attend clinical rotations across South Carolina and train in facilities including: Trauma levels I, II and III hospital systems, inpatient and outpatient facilities, outreach facilities, OBGYN and MFM specialty offices, and vascular surgery offices.

 The diagnostic medical sonographer is a skilled member of the imaging health care team.
-The sonographer must possess in-depth knowledge of ultrasonographic physics, human anatomy, physiology, and pathology.
+The sonographer must possess in-depth knowledge of ultrasonographic physics and human anatomy and pathophysiology.
 The sonographer's primary job is direct patient care, which necessitates excellent interpersonal skills.
-As there are several specialties within the realm of ultrasound, our graduates are able to work in a variety of settings after graduation because of the diverse training provided.
+Our graduates are able to work in a variety of settings after graduation because of the diverse training provided, and become nationally board-registered sonographers after they pass the ARDMS board exams.

 All courses in the curriculum must be passed with a grade of “C” or higher in order to proceed to the next Session.